updated: Jan 28, 2021. If you’re wondering if PBNs work in 2021, here’s the short answer:

 I get emails all the time about whether Private Blog Networks are still effective.
 Since the fall of 2014 when PBNs were hit hard, there has been a great deal of fear about the risk involved in a PBN.

-The answer is yes, PBNs are still effective.
+The answer is yes, PBNs are still effective even in 2019.

 But you can’t ignore the inherent risk involved.
 It is against the Google terms of service (TOS) so Google has the right to remove your site from their index if you don’t play by the rules.